navng0405/aasa/AASA_PROJECT_OVERVIEW.md

 **Permissions to grant on the device first run:**
 - `RECORD_AUDIO` (mic)
+- *Optional* — Health Connect read access for **Sleep**, **Heart Rate**, **Steps** (Phase 10).
+Granted from the Morning Briefing screen via the "Grant Health Connect access" button.
+If skipped, the Morning Briefing still works and surfaces the mandatory "Demo data — no wearable connected" pill.

 **Re-seed demo data:** tap "Reset demo data" on the Home screen, or:
 ```bash